Activity recognition algorithms background

 Now that the face recognition accuracy (up to 99%) and speed (less than 0.5 seconds) are so high, it would be appropriate to wonder how to develop the technology further.
 The battle for fractions of seconds and tiny increments in accuracy percentage will surely rage on, but the existing results already allow to solve the majority of complex tasks with billion-entry datasets, covering all areas of application, both for public safety, and business security.
 So what’s next?

 Our engineers started their search for the answer a few years ago, which resulted in the creation of silhouette recognition algorithms.
 Tracking by silhouette — which is also a unique set of human features — allows to detect and instantly count almost any number of people in the tracking zone, even with their backs turned to the camera.
 It is also capable of tracking their routes within the city based on data from different surveillance cameras.

 In 2018, the FindFace solution made it into the top three of the Amazon Pedestrian and Cyclist Detection Competition.
-Shortly afterwards, NtechLab takes part in an international activity detection competition, where it recognizes, with exceptional precision, 17 different activities in a video stream, such as a phone conversation, typing a text message, leaving a vehicle, moving a heavy object and others, taking the second place.
+Shortly afterwards, NtechLab takes part in an international activity detection competition held by NIST, where it recognizes, with exceptional precision, 17 different activities in a video stream, such as a phone conversation, typing a text message, leaving a vehicle, moving a heavy object and others, taking the second place.